mcbarco/cat-recognizer/README.md

 I began by following a facial recognition tutorial to understand the basics of how OpenCV's resources work.
 Then, I modified it to work with Haar Cascades' cat recognition tool.

-I tested this with a variety of different cat photos (taken by myself and @su.and.ran and @nabesentochiro on Instagram).
+I tested this with a variety of different cat photos (taken by myself, [@su.and.ran](https://www.instagram.com/su.and.ran/) and [@nabesentochiro](https://www.instagram.com/nabesentochiro/?hl=en) on Instagram).
 Some of the photos had one cat, while others had multiple.

 Using Haar Cascades' cat recognition tool, I got varying results.
 While it always recognized the cat in the photo, it also falsely recognized other non-cat portions of the photo as well.